HOME ORGANIZATION EVENTS

 D. Sustaining Member: A firm or individual whose professional business practice and/or interests pertain to the furtherance of the objectives of the Association.

-E. Student Member: A Full Time or Graduate Student interested in structural or related engineering who is a full time student in an accredited
+E. Student Member: A Full Time or Graduate Student interested in structural or related engineering who is a full time student in an accredited university or college.

 F. Retired Member: A person who has been a member in good standing of this Association but who is no longer actively practicing as a Structural Engineer.